vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Rationale

 * traces support is expected by users
-* local sampling is an interesting feature to lessen the amount of data sent to Datadog
+* Local sampling is an interesting feature to lessen the amount of data sent to Datadog

 ## Drawbacks

-* Adding a brand new datatype has a large impact, although it will be mostly code addition, it will impact vector-core
+* Adding a brand new datatype has a large impact and although it will be mostly a code addition, it will impact vector-core

 ## Prior Art

-* Internal rust traces can be converted into [log event](https://github.com/vectordotdev/vector/blob/bd3d58c/lib/vector-core/src/event/log_event.rs#L402-L432), but this is not reversible, but this is a good way of getting text based representation
+* Internal Rust traces can be converted into [log event](https://github.com/vectordotdev/vector/blob/bd3d58c/lib/vector-core/src/event/log_event.rs#L402-L432), but this is not reversible.
+This is still a good way of getting a text-based representation

 ## Alternatives

-* Regarding implementation traces could also be represented as a log event, conversion to/from json should theroretically not be a problem for traces/spans, but it would generate deeper than usual structure (should not be a problem though)
+* Regarding implementation, traces could also be represented as a log event.
+Conversion to/from json should theoretically not be a problem for traces/spans, but it would generate a deeper than usual structure (should not be a problem though)
-* Traces could be represented themselves as a enum with specific implementation per vendor, allowing almost direct mapping from protocol definition into rust struct.
+* Traces could be represented themselves as a enum with specific implementation per vendor, allowing almost direct mapping from protocol definition into Rust struct(s).

 ## Outstanding Questions